John Davis AIA, Lorrie Brown LEED AP

-As a firm dedicated to historical context, the natural setting and opportunities for sustainable practice, davis brown architecture represents the synthesis of John's varied interests and experience as a designer.
+As a firm dedicated to historical context, the natural setting and opportunities for sustainable practice, db:a represents the synthesis of John's varied interests and experience as a designer.
 The partnership is grounded in a modernist sensibility where Lorrie brings her particular interests in the choreography of space, the conversation between materials, and the careful modulation of lighting and ventilation - both natural and artificial - to the creation of serene, livable spaces.

 Before receiving his master's degree from UCLA, John studied architecture in England and Australia.
 Early in his career he worked for a number of prominent architects including Frank Gehry, where he began to understand architecture as a sculptural object serving as human shelter, in conversation with its site and social setting.
 For many years he was also on the faculty of the Otis College of Art and Design in Los Angeles, leading courses in architecture and the history of environmental design.
 More recently he has taught at Viridis Graduate Institute where he has led classes in the environmental humanities.